ionutrogojan/grouchy/readme.md

 2. Pen size not acurrate to input; - fixed;
 3. Pen Overlap and Eraser some time creates new line; - fixed;
 4. Pen position to pixel position missalignment; - fixed;
+5. Canvas checkboard pattern does not align with pixels; - fixed;
+6. When zooming in, the canvas gets cut out at the top with no way to scroll the section back in view;
+7. Dropdown menus do not close on focus lost;
 ```